Lightning-AI/pytorch-lightning/docs/source/metrics.rst

     @staticmethod
     def compute(self, data: Any, output: Any):

 Post-hook that can be used to implement computations that needs to happen after output has been synced between devices.
-As default this will output the average of the aggregated values.

 -------

 To summaries, in most cases it should be sufficient to implement ``forward`` (pre-ddp) and ``compute`` (post-ddp) computations, and the remaining hooks are for special cases.
-Below is shown an example of implementing root mean squared error (RMSE) metric where the root need to be taken after syncing the output to get the right result:
+Below is shown an example of implementing root mean squared error (RMSE) metric where the root need to be taken care of after syncing the output to get the right result:

 .. testcode::